thaihoangduylinh/mangotube8.1/README.md

 - Will there be a 7.5 build or 7, maybe if I can figure out how to jailbreak by titan (if someone can help I'll do it).

 - Will there be a real UWP version, maybe idk.

+- I don't have a discord server but I hang out and talk about MangoTube on multiple Windows Phone realated server some more than other.

 # Dependencies #